freon4dsl/Freon4dsl/notes/for-documentation/On-scoping.md

 Qualified names as shown in Freon in the dropdown menu for references as the single name postfixed by the word 'from' followed by the start of the qualified name.
 For instance 'D6 from A1.A3.A6'.
 The separator used (here '.') can be set in the .edit file.
 (Proposal!)

+## The Expression for a Namespace Addition or Replacement

+For namespace replacements: a path starting with self that refers to an instance of a Namespace Concept.
+For namespace additions: PATH + PATH + ...
+(TBD: check this!)